 Many gardeners dream of adding a greenhouse to their garden space – and for good reason.
 They are excellent for starting seeds and for extending the growing season in cold climates.
 But they are expensive, which is why many DIYers looking for alternatives that demand less from their bank accounts.

-Think a DIY greenhouse from old windows won’t look as attractive and be as functional as a ‘regular’ greenhouse?
-Well this project just might change your mind!
+If you think building one from old windows won’t look as attractive and be as functional as a ‘regular’ one?
+Well, this project just might change your mind!

-Building a greenhouse using reclaimed windows is definitely a great way to lessen project expenses, but usually at the expense of aesthetics.
+Building your own using reclaimed windows is definitely a great way to lessen project expenses, but usually at the expense of aesthetics.
 Sometimes, it doesn’t even serve its purpose well!

-This DIY greenhouse measures 12′ x 12′ and is 12′ tall at the highest point.
-Designed to catch as much of the sun’s heating during winter and less during summer, this greenhouse definitely does a great job of helping you grow your own produce.
+This one measures 12′ x 12′ and is 12′ tall at the highest point.
+Designed to catch as much of the sun’s heating during winter and less during summer, it definitely does a great job of helping you grow your own produce.

-It has a 45-degree angled front window wall, polycarbonate ceiling, crank operated east and west windows, flagstone flooring – all to provide suitable temperatures for your plants throughout the year.
-It is also equipped with a fan, a vent and an electric heater for the colder months.
+It has a 45-degree angled front window wall, polycarbonate ceiling, crank-operated east, and west windows, and flagstone flooring – all to provide suitable temperatures for your plants throughout the year.
+It is also equipped with a fan, a vent, and an electric heater for the colder months.
 To provide the air with enough humidity, an irrigation system was also installed.

 Feeling inspired?
-Then start gathering reclaimed windows now! 🙂
+Then start gathering reclaimed windows and build this greenhouse!

 You can get step-by-step instructions from Kirklewellen over here…